Notargets/tpch-hand-coded-golang/README.md

 ### Current status:
     - Initial implementation in pure golang for TPC-H query 1
-    - Achieves approximately 200x speedup over Postgres V9 for 1GB of TPC-H data
     - Parallelized using Golang goroutines

 ### Current roadmap:
-    - Improve parallel speedup - find current threading bottleneck
+    - Improve parallel speedup - find current bottleneck
-    - Implement GPU based processing for the kernel using CGO and cuda
+    - Use CGO to implement kernel processing to compare execution speed with golang

 ### Usage:
     - First you need to generate and convert a TPC-H lineitem data table.
 Do this: